AnjaliMizJ/SQL-/Case Study #5 Data Mart.md

-**7. What is the percentage of sales by demographic for each year in the dataset?**
+<h4 align=left>7.
+What is the percentage of sales by demographic for each year in the dataset?</h4>

 	WITH demographic_sales AS (